Henro2/Project13/project13.md

     └── common.yml
 ```

-Since we will be using the same Ansible to configure multiple environments, and each of these environments will have certain unique attributes, such as servername, ip-address etc., we will need a way to set values to variables per specific environment.
+Since I will be using the same Ansible to configure multiple environments, and each of these environments will have certain unique attributes, such as servername, ip-address etc., I will need a way to set values to variables per specific environment.

-For this reason, we will now create a folder to keep each environment’s variables file.
-Therefore, create a new folder env-vars, then for each environment, create new YAML files which we will use to set variables.
+For this reason, I will now create a folder to keep each environment’s variables file.
+Therefore, I created a new folder env-vars, then for each environment, i created new YAML files which I will use to set variables.

-Your layout should now look like this.
+My layout now look like this.

 ```
 ├── dynamic-assignments